 Click on the online tutor request link above, complete the request, and submit electronically.
 Your tutor request will be processed by Student Success Center staff and you will be assigned a tutor.
 You should hear from your tutor within 2-3 days.

-FACT: Peer and Professional Tutors conducted over 200 tutorial sessions with students during the 2011-2012 academic year.
+FACT: Peer and Professional Tutors conducted over 300 tutorial sessions with students during the Fall 2014 semester.

 What should I expect when I have completed the Online Request for Tutoring?

 You should expect a phone call or e-mail from your tutor within 2-3 working days of receipt of your request.
 During the phone call, your tutor will conveniently schedule an appointment, time, and location based on both of your time commitments.
 If your tutor does not contact you, please stop by the Student Success Center or contact the Director of Academic Support Services at x5274.

 What can I do to be prepared for our session?

 You will want to do the following in preparation for working with your tutor:

 - Read the chapters in your textbook(s) before coming to your session.